ZSPC Investors Have Opportunity to Lead zSpace Inc. Securities Lawsuit Filed by The Rosen Law Firm

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of zSpace Inc. (NASDAQ: ZSPC) pursuant and/or traceable to the Registration Statement and Prospectus (collectively, the "Offering Documents") issued in connection with zSpace's December 2024 initial public offering (the "IPO").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than June 22, 2026 in the securities class action first filed by the Firm.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of zSpace Inc. (NASDAQ: ZSPC) pursuant and/or traceable to the Registration Statement and Prospectus (collectively, the "Offering Documents") issued in connection with zSpace's December 2024 initial public offering (the "IPO"), of the important June 22, 2026 lead plaintiff deadline in the securities class action first filed by the Firm.

 So what: If you purchased zSpace securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.